ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 :API version 1:
 :param source: Handle of the image acquisition the epipolar line should be found in.
 :type source: object
 :param traces: List of pairs where each entry describes a pixel image coordinate plus the image acquisition object which should be used to compute the matching point.
-The image acquisition object here. is the “other” acquisition providing the pixels used to find the matching epipolar lines in the `sources` object.
+The image acquisition object here is the “other” acquisition providing the pixels used to find the matching epipolar lines in the `sources` object.
 :type traces: []
 :param max_distance: Maximum search distance in mm.
 :type max_distance: float